ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 ## Client Generating Request {#client-request}

+To prevent the EDE Option attacks to an EDE OPT-unaware DNS responder described in {{security}}, the client MUST use
+{{!I-D.ietf-add-resolver-info}} to determine the DNS responder supports the EDE OPT pseudo-RR.
+If the DNS responder does not support the EDE OPT pseudo-RR, the client MUST NOT include the EDE OPT pseudo-RR in its DNS query and MUST filter any EDE OPT that erronously appears in responses from that DNS responder.

-When generating a DNS query, the client includes the Extended DNS Error option Section 2 of {{!RFC8914}} in the OPT pseudo-RR {{!RFC6891}} to elicit the Extended DNS Error option in the DNS response.
-It SHOULD use an option-length of 0 (that is, omitting INFO-CODE and EXTRA-TEXT from
+When generating a DNS query to a DNS responder that supports EDE OPT, the client includes the Extended DNS Error option Section 2 of
-{{!RFC8914}}).
+{{!RFC8914}} in the OPT pseudo-RR {{!RFC6891}} with option-length of 2 with the INFO-CODE value 0 ("Other Error") and empty EXTRA-TEXT.
+This signal indicates the client desires the server respond in accordance with this specification.

 ## Server Generating Response {#server-response}